google/saif-data/README.md

 You can use these files to:
 * **Learn**: Read the `.yaml` files to understand the landscape of AI security risks.
 * **Assess**: Use the framework as a guide for security reviews of your AI projects.
-* **Build**: Leverage the `.schema.json` files to expand the framework to address your organization's risk management and governance needs. <br>See [docs/developing.md](./docs/developing.md) for more details.
+* **Build**: Leverage the `.schema.json` files to expand the framework to address your organization's risk management and governance needs.
+   * See [docs/developing.md](./docs/developing.md) for more details.

 ## Background
 Building and using AI systems involves many potential risks.
-We created the Securing AI Framework to help manage these risks by tackling a few common problems.
+We created the Securing AI Framework to help manage these risks by tackling several foundational challenges.
 The industry needed:

 * **A common language:** Teams often used different words for similar risks.
 For example, the technique of tricking a large language model into unintended behavior through carefully crafted inputs might be described as prompt injection, instruction hijacking, prompt hacking, or sometimes broadly jailbreaking.
 The threat of intentionally corrupting training data to compromise the model could be called data poisoning, training data attacks, backdoor injection via data, or data contamination.
 This confusion made it hard to track, discuss, and effectively fix risks consistently.
 We needed shared terms everyone could understand.